Authorizing Outlook / Office 365 integration

 đź“® This article is meant to be shared with your organization administrators as well

-Connecting your Outlook calendar with Lunatask will allow you to see your calendar events directly next to your task list in Lunatask.
-However, depending on your organization's policies, the integration might require approval from your organization's administrators.
+Connecting your Outlook calendar with Lunatask allows you to see your calendar events directly next to your task list in Lunatask.
+However, depending on your organization’s policies, the integration might require approval from your organization’s administrators.

-Your organization will most likely have policies that prohibit anyone from authorizing any unknown third-party application to access organization data.
+Your organization likely has policies that prohibit anyone from authorizing unknown third-party applications to access your organization data.
 This is reasonable and common practice.

 Additionally, Lunatask is built by an indie developer registered with Microsoft Partner Center as an individual developer.
-Therefore, the integration cannot get "verified" status from Microsoft as they offer publisher verification only to companies.
-Hence, the Microsoft login page might show that the integration is unverified and display a warning.
+Therefore, our integration can’t get “verified” status from Microsoft, as they offer publisher verification only to companies.
+That’s very unfortunate, and that’s why Microsoft’s authorization window might show the integration as unverified and display a warning.

 Is the integration safe to use?

 Yes, it is.
 Lunatask cares about your privacy – all communication goes from your computer directly to Microsoft servers.
-Your calendar data is never transmitted through Lunatask infrastructure, and the app has read-only access to your calendar events and nothing else.
+Your calendar data is never transmitted through Lunatask infrastructure.
+The app has read-only access to your calendar events and nothing else.

 How can the integration be approved?